LEADING OFF: Bosox try to recover from Toronto's run rampage - WHIZ News

 Jarren Duran and the Red Sox will try to shake off what happened at Fenway Park, where Toronto went on a run rampage that included an inside-the-park grand slam thanks to Duran’s misplay and negligence.

-The Blue Jays surpassed the franchise record for runs in a game when they scored their 25th in the fifth inning.
-Raimel Tapia’s inside-the-parker accounted for four unusual runs.
+The Blue Jays set a franchise record for runs in the 28-5 rout, and Raimel Tapia’s inside-the-parker accounted for four of the most unusual ones.

 Tapia hit a fly to center in the third inning, and Duran took a couple steps back, then a couple in, then put up his hands in confusion.
 Fans groaned when the ball landed on the warning track behind him.